NikKowPHP/social-brain/chapters/chapter-12.md

 **Step 4: Use the Empathy Loop to Inquire (Chapter 8)** Hand the baton to them with a question that invites their perspective.
 Then, use The Playback to prove you've heard them.
 *   **Maria:** "I can only imagine how that must have landed.
 Can you tell me what was happening for you in that moment?"
 *   **Mark:** (After a long, tense silence) "It felt like you completely dismissed two weeks of my work in front of the entire team.
-Like you were calling me incompetent."
+Like you were calling me incompetent.
+And worse, you did it in front of Leo and the other junior devs who look up to me.
+How are they supposed to trust my judgment now?"
 *   **Maria:** (Resisting the urge to defend herself) "Okay.
 So my frustration came across as a public attack on your competence and your effort.
+And it undermined your role as a mentor.
 It sounds like it felt deeply unfair.
 Is that right?"
 *   **Mark:** (Nods, his posture softening slightly) "Yeah.
 That's right."

 **Step 5: Co-create the Solution**